rq/rq/docs/workers.md

 SENTRY_DSN = 'http://public:secret@example.com/1'
 {% endhighlight %}

-The example above shows all the options that are currently supported.
+The example above shows all the options that are currently supported.  _The `QUEUES` and `REDIS_PASSWORD` settings are new since 0.3.3._

 To specify which module to read settings from, use the `-c` option: